Code52/code52.github.com/_posts/2012-02-06-pretzel-review.md

 You can setup a new website using these three steps.

+**EDIT:** here's a quick [wiki article](https://github.com/Code52/pretzel/wiki/Installing-Pretzel) to get this running from the command line.

 ![](/img/pretzel-console.png)

 This provides the demo site we've configured to help get people started experimenting - including images, styles and a sample post.